 Knowing your own depth of character is important, because it gives you a personal lens with which to view other employees at your organization.
 By giving every employee that same consideration, you prevent them from becoming siloed in one category, and helps encourage an intersectional approach to workplace diversity.

 Defining an Intersectional Approach to Diversity

 Before we dive into 5 potential areas of focus when considering workplace diversity, let’s first define what we mean by an intersectional approach.
 Intersectionality should be the foundation for any inquiry into the types of diversity in your workplace.

 Intersectionality: The acknowledgement that social categories (such as gender, race, and culture) are interconnected, and that each individual is subject to overlapping systems of discrimination.

 Each person is more than a singular category.
 While that multiplicity is something to be celebrated, it also impacts structural privilege.
 For example, the discrimination a Black woman faces is different to a white woman.
 That’s the basis of intersectionality, and why considering different types of workplace diversity is key.

 In the United States, white women make 79 to 80 cents on the dollar, whereas Black women make 62 cents.
-And women of colour/Indigenous women make anywhere from 43 cents to 62 cents.
-So again, what women are we talking about?Minda Harts, Every Voice Counts
+And women of color/Indigenous women make anywhere from 43 cents to 62 cents.
+So again, what women are we talking about?Minda Harts

 As mentioned previously, there’s no limit to the ways in which you can consider the types of diversity of your workforce.
 However, diversity projects need focuses in order to function properly, which is why we’ve compiled 5 areas for you to consider.
 Then, you can use these areas as a basis to build out demographics for your own business.